CAMFED Association member, Tanzania

 In February 2017 Mary had the opportunity to represent CAMFED Tanzania at the CAMFED Association Annual Summit which was held in Johannesburg, South Africa.
 She was excited to meet other young women from across five African countries, who all share similar backgrounds of poverty and marginalization.
 Mary came away even more determined to mobilize her community in support of girls’ education.
 This was cemented when she attended the International Gender Forum in Dar Es Salaam where she met and spoke for a distinguished audience including Vice President of Tanzania, the honorable Samia Hassan Suluhu.

-In her role as a CAMFED Association leader and Program Coordinator, Mary has helped to mobilize 20 Parent Support Groups in her district.
+In her role as a CAMFED Association leader, Mary has helped to mobilize 20 Parent Support Groups in her district.
 They take responsibility for vulnerable children in their school communities, providing them with meals, uniforms and other essentials to prevent drop-out and uplift learning outcomes.
 During one exam period, Mary galvanized a single support group to provide meals for over 300 students and teachers.

 Mary also works to breakdown gender norms and to empower women through education, peer support and financial independence.
 She has worked with rural, tribal communities to challenge traditional beliefs about the role of women, calling meetings of all community stakeholders to create a dialog around ending gender-based violence and discrimination.
 Closer to home she supports newly graduated students who are making the transition to independent adulthood.
 Mary firmly believes that “having money is having the power of decision making”, and so she assists young women to access small loans to establish their own businesses.